aryan-at-ul/segmentation_woodscape_tests/README.md

-Tutorial repo, this is a graveyard, where model are added to fail.
+Tutorial repo, this is a graveyard, where models are added to fail.

 multi class semantic segmentation.